fwupd/fwupd/plugins/thunderbolt/README.md

 If the controller is in native enumeration mode, the string "-native" is added at the end so the format is "TBT-vvvvdddd-native".

+## Quirk Use

+This plugin uses the following plugin-specific quirks:

+### Flags=retimer-offline-mode

+Use offline mode interface to update retimers.

+Since: 1.9.1

 ## External Interface Access

 This plugin requires read/write access to `/sys/bus/thunderbolt`.